Blog

 • Black Forest Ham Wrap with Spinach, Bell Peppers, and Guacamole

-When you’re near a grocery store such as Heinen’s, Market District, Trader Joe’s, Whole Foods, etc., you’ve got tons of health-friendly options at your fingertips—no cooking required!
+__________________________________________________________________________________________________________________ GROCERY STORES When near grocery stores like Heinen’s, Market District, Trader Joe’s, and Whole Foods, you’ve got tons of health-friendly options at your fingertips—no cooking required!
+Most grocery stores have utensils and travel-friendly packaging available (just check the salad bar!) so you can eat on the go: High Protein Staples

 • Pre-grilled chicken breast strips